SRI-CSL/f3d/README.md

 Supported Lisps are Allegro, CMUCL, and SBCL.
 Rendering is implemented using OpenGL.
 The C++ code should automatically build on loading into Lisp.
-The code has been build and run on Linux, Windows 7, and Mac OS X.
+The code has been build and run on Linux, Windows 7, and Mac OS X.  On the Mac, you're best off using X11 as opposed to Cocoa.

 # Installing: